maniospas/Blombly/docs/setup.md

 For example, this limits recursive functions from breaking your code.
 The default limit is *42* (the Answer!) but you can set a higher or lower value with the option `--depth <num>` or `-d <num>`.
-Inline execution of code blocks -including the conditions and bodies of control flow statements- counts towards this number.
+Inline execution of code blocks -including the conditions and bodies of control flow statements- may count towards this number unless it is automatically inserted at compile time.
 Do try to keep things simple by not exceeding the default maximum depth.

 <br>

 **multiple main files**

 Provide multiple source files to compile and run in their order of occurrence.
-Consider those files as steps of a modular build process that sequentially executes programs in the same virtual machine.
+Consider those files as steps of a build process that executes programs in the same virtual machine one after the other.
-Command line arguments apply to all of the programs, and [IO](basics/io.md) configurations described in the user guide persist between the steps.
+Command line arguments apply to all of the programs, and [IO](basics/io.md) configuration described in the user guide persist between the steps.
-Example configurations that are carried over are resource permissions and the virtual file system.
+For example, resource permissions and the virtual file system are carried over, which is also convenient for creating permission files to enable resources for the execution of *.bbvm* files in next steps (permissions are *not* embedded in compiled files).
 Directly run short code snippets instead of files in some steps by adding them as console arguments enclosed in single quotes.
 An example follows.